-- 1. Cullen John B., Multinational Management A Strategic Approach, South-Western, Ohio. - 2.
-Sindhwani Trilok N., The Global Business Game A Strategic Perspective, MacMillan, New Delhi - 3.
+- 1. Cullen John B., Multinational Management A Strategic Approach, South-Western, Ohio. - Sindhwani Trilok N., The Global Business Game A Strategic Perspective , MacMillan, New Delhi - 3.
 Daniels John D. et.al., International Business Environment and Operations, Pearson Education, New Delhi - 4.
 Lasserre Philippe, Global Strategic Management, Palgrave MacMillan, Hampshire

-- 1. Instructions for External Examiner: The question paper shall be divided in two sections.
-Section 'A' shall comprise of eight short answer type questions from whole of the syllabus carrying two marks each, which shall be compulsory.
-Answer to each question should not exceed 50 words normally. - 2.
-Section 'B' shall comprise 8 questions (2 questions from each unit).
-The students will be required to attempt four questions selecting one question from each unit. - 3.
-All questions will carry equal marks.
+- 1. One case study be discussed per unit in the class. - 2.
+Instruction for External Examiner: The question paper will have two sections.
+Section 'A' shall comprise 8 questions (2 questions from each unit).
+The students will be required to attempt four questions (one question from each unit).
+Section 'B' will contain one CASE STUDY which will be compulsory.
+All the five questions will carry equal marks.

-INTERNATIONAL FINANCIAL MANAGEMENT PAPER CODE: MBA 418
+INTERNATIONAL FINANCIAL MANAGEMENT PAPER CODE: 2418/51018